iceland

 In Iceland, you really do not need to rent a car.
 Especially if you’re staying in Reykjavik.
 There are many transportation options, buses, cabs, scooters etc to get around the city and outside of the city, very easily.

-If you want to check out the city they have city busses or taxis or you can just walk.
-The city of Reykjavik isn’t that large and it’s very easily walk able, and that is what we did on the day we stayed in the city.
+That is what we did on the day we stayed in the city.
 A car was never needed for us.
-There was ready transportation for us to and from the airport and shuttles running constantly when we needed them.
+There was ready transportation for us to and from the airport, and shuttles were running constantly when we needed them.

 My total spend on transportation for this trip was $97.19.
 This includes the bus shuttle from the airport when we first got there and two taxi rides we had to take as well when we were there.
 The tours include all transportation with their ticket.